RensC/rekordbox-playlist-copy/README.md

 - Option one is copy all the playlists at once
 - Option two is to only copy a single playlist
 - Option three is to confirm each playlist individualy

+## Notes
+- The tool will also support playlists placed within a directory.
+But only upto one directory so don't place directories within another directory if you want to use this tool